Brian Epstein: Dismissal of Pete Best

 Epstein's task of sacking Best was complicated by the fact that he was under contract to provide management to all four members of the Beatles.
 Epstein thus had to secure paid work for Best if he was to leave the group.
 Epstein consulted a lawyer, who informed him that the Beatles could not simply expel Best under the terms of their contract; they could only legally disband and then re-form with Starr.
 Epstein planned to have Best become the drummer for the Merseybeats as an alternative that would satisfy his commitment to provide Best work.

 In the meantime, Starr was playing with Rory Storm and the Hurricanes, the resident group at Butlins' holiday complex in Skegness.
 Epstein searched for drummers who could temporarily fill in for Best until Starr was available to join the Beatles, such as Joe Brown's drummer, Bobby Graham.
 He also offered the position to Johnny Hutchinson of the Big Three, a group that Epstein managed at that time as well.
 Hutchinson turned down the offer, saying, "Pete Best is a very good friend of mine.
-I couldn't do the dirty on him"—although Hutchinson did play for The Beatles at short notice when Best did not turn up on the evening of his dismissal and for two subsequent bookings, until Starr was able to join.
+I couldn't do the dirty on him"—although Hutchinson did play for the Beatles at short notice when Best did not turn up on the evening of his dismissal and for two subsequent bookings, until Starr was able to join.

 Epstein finally dismissed Best on 16 August, more than two months after the first recording session at EMI Studios.
-He called Best and Neil Aspinall to his office on Whitechapel Street, where he informed Best that the Beatles would replace him with Starr.
+He called Best and Neil Aspinall to his office on Whitechapel Street, where he informed Best that the Beatles would be replacing him with Starr.
 When Best asked why, Epstein told him, "Mainly because they think you're not a good enough drummer.
 And also because at EMI Studios, George Martin said, 'the drummer isn't good enough'."